two-frontiers-project/2FP-Field-Handbook/06-sample-collection.md

 | - | - | - |
 | [2FP Expedition Template](https://github.com/two-frontiers-project/2FP-expedition-template/tree/main) | Folder | Master planning file for objectives, CIDs, metadata, inventory, and team roles |
 | [Instructions for a Whirl-Pak® Leak-Proof Closure](https://www.youtube.com/watch?v=5DvyF1PfEI4) | Video | Manufacturer’s instructions for opening, filling, sealing, and storing Whirl-Pak bags to prevent contamination. |

-## Sample Check-In

-### Background

-Sample Check-In is the standardized process for receiving and registering field samples in the lab, ensuring accurate metadata capture and full traceability from collection through processing.
-This step bridges field collection and laboratory processing.
-At Check-In, the Field ID — the temporary code written on a Whirl-Pak or other collection container — is matched to a CID (Collection ID) or other unique, pre-generated identifier.
-Once assigned, a CID is permanently linked to that sample and will never be reused.
-The Field ID–CID mapping is recorded in the expedition metadata spreadsheet (see the Expedition Template for an example).
-A pre-printed cryolabel with the CID is then applied to the original sample container.
-Multiple cryolabels for each CID should be prepared in advance so they can also be applied to aliquots preserved in DMSO, glycerol, or DNA/RNA Shield during processing.
-Assign a single individual to be responsible for Sample Check-In.
-This task should be completed immediately upon sample return to the field lab and ideally in a clean, organized area separate from processing or storage.

-### Protocol
-#### Label Verification and Assignment
-1. Ensure the sample container is clearly labeled with its original Field ID.
-2. Arrange sample by date collected, site collected from and sample type.
-3. Assign a unique CID for each incoming sample.
-    - Use the CID sheet generated prior to the expedition.
-    - Apply CID label to the sample container.

-#### Metadata Entry
-4. Open the expeditions metadata spreadsheet for the expedition.
-5. In the spreadsheet:
-  - Link the assigned CID to the corresponding FIeld ID.
-  - Record key sample metadata from the field notebook:
-      - Date
-      - Time
-      - Collection site and GPS
-      - Sample Type
-      - Environmental conditions (e.g. temperature, salinity, depth)
-      - Notes observed during the collection.

-#### Images
-6. Confirm all sample photos have been uploaded to the appropriate location.
-    - File names must be prepared with CID (e.g. CID_012345_coral1.jpg)
-7. Upload images of all field notes (non-digital) and note each page with the date, location and page number (DD-MM-YYYY_site_pagenumber)

-#### Sample Intake Area Handling
-8. Place checked in samples in the designated intake area for preparation.
-    - Keep samples on ice or at 4C.
-    - Group samples in racks by sample type and CID order.